Eligibility Certification and Verification

 Step 1 - Determine if your School Food Authority (SFA) is required to complete an independent review of applications:

-Step 2 - Determine if your SFA must complete an Improvement Plan:
+Step 2 - Determine if your Scholl Food Authority (SFA) must complete an Improvement Plan:

 - If the SFA is on the list required to submit an Improvement Plan, use the following documents:

-- If the SFA is not on the list for Standard Sample Size, one of the two alternate methods must be selected.
+- If the SFA is not on the list for Standard Sample Size, one of the two alternate methods may be selected.

 Step 4 - Establish the Free and Reduced Price School Meals Application pool.

-- Only approved current school year applications as of October 1 must make up the pool.
+Only approved current school year applications as of October 1 make up the School Meals Application pool for Verification.

-- Children approved through direct certification procedures such as Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), Food Distribution Program on Indian Reservations (FDPIR), and foster children.
+Children approved through direct certification procedures such as Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), Medicaid Free and Medicaid Reduced-Price, Foster children, or Food Distribution Program on Indian Reservations (FDPIR).

-- Children directly certified through other programs, including children that are documented as eligible migrant, runaway, homeless, or foster children.
+Children directly certified through other programs, including children who are documented as eligible migrant, runaway, homeless, or foster children.

 Step 5 - Calculate the sample size/number of applications that must be verified.